anaclumos/extracranial/Research/pages/GANGNAM.md

 </Admonition>

+Why is it called GANGNAM, by the way?
+Well, I live in Gangnam right now, and I conversed with a lot of smart people on this topic at Gangnam.
+What other good names could it have?

 ## 1. Ergonomics over Anything

 Your most valuable asset is your energy and a few slim time windows to gauge the market.
 Choose the most 'ergonomic' tool, whatever that is.
 If you can do the same thing with one of the codes, then there's no reason not to choose it.